 In order to keep your Java-based web application online, running quickly, and functioning properly, you’re going to need a powerful server.
 Usually, a VPS or your own dedicated server is a requirement for hosting a Java application, and you’ll want to shoot for having at least 512 megabytes of RAM at your disposal.

 Uptime!
 This is a huge factor for any serious hosting customer, but it’s of particular significance here.
-Typically, we’d say five nines (99.999%) or better should be what you shoot for, with 99.99% being a minimum requirement for Java web hosting.
+Typically, we’d say five nines (99.999%) or better should be what your aim, with 99.99% being a minimum requirement for Java hosting.

 Suffice it to say, cheap Java hosting is hard to come by.
 More resources, plus higher-end functionality, equals a steeper price point.
 Still, the best Java hosting providers will typically offer a Java-enabled VPS in the $15-$20 range.
 Obviously, if you opt for a dedicated server, the price is going to increase, as will the number of on-demand resources, power, performance, reliability….
 The list goes on.